sinagilassi/PubChemQuery/README.md

 **Simple and Concise API:**

-There are only 7 functions that perform all of the above-mentioned tasks, making it easy to integrate PubChem data into your projects:
+There are functions that perform all of the above-mentioned tasks, making it easy to integrate PubChem data into your projects:

+* get_cids_by_formula(formula): Get CIDs by formula
 * get_cid_by_name(name): Get CID by name
 * get_cids_by_name(name): Get all CIDs by name
 * get_image_by_cid(cid): Get 2D image by CID
 * get_image_by_name(name): Get 2D image by name
 * get_structure_by_cid(cid): Get SDF by CID
 * get_structure_by_name(name): Get SDF by name
+* get_similar_structures_cids_by_compound_id(cid/SMILES/InChI): Get similar structures CIDs by cid, SMILES, InChI

+**Compound Object:**
+The package also includes a `Compound` object that encapsulates the retrieved data, providing a convenient way to access and manipulate the data.

 * compound(cid_or_name): Create a compound object with properties and methods

 **Getting Started:**